Eligibility Criteria for Minor Consent Services

 • Who has no OHC,

-• Denies the Minor Consent application.
+• Invalidates the Minor Consent application,

-• Outpatient mental health services, or
+• Minor is requesting outpatient mental health services, or

-• Alcohol and drug abuse services
+• Minor is requesting alcohol and drug abuse services

 These two services are not available under Managed Care and the minor must be processed for Minor Consent eligibility.